List of Southeastern Conference champions

-The Southeastern Conference (SEC) sponsors nine men's sports and twelve women's sports.
+The Southeastern Conference (SEC) sponsors nine men's sports and thirteen women's sports.
 This is a list of conference champions for each sport.
 Also see the list of SEC national champions.

 Members

-The SEC was established on December 1932, when the 13 members of the Southern Conference located west and south of the Appalachian Mountains left to form their own conference.
+The SEC was established in December 1932, when the 13 members of the Southern Conference located west and south of the Appalachian Mountains left to form their own conference.
 Ten of the 13 founding members have remained in the conference since its inception.
-Three schools left the conference before 1966 and four have joined since 1991, bringing the current membership to 14.
-The membership will expand further to 16 in 2024.
+Three schools left the conference before 1966 and six have joined since 1991, bringing the current membership to 16.